 This section covers the body’s energy systems, aerobic respiration, anaerobic respiration, oxygen debt, and recovery as well as the short and long term effects of exercise on the body.

 Movement analysis covers the basics of level systems, joint actions, and understanding of how the body moves from a biomechanical point of view.

 Go to: Movement Analysis >>

 GCSE PE Sports Psychology covers skill classification, goal setting, guidance, and feedback as well as mental preparation for sport.

 Go to: Sports Psychology >>

-This section covers commercialism of physical activity and sport, ehtical and cultural issues as well as engagement patterns of social groups.
+This section covers commercialism of physical activity and sport, ethical and cultural issues as well as engagement patterns of social groups.

 Go to: Socio-cultural Influences >>

-This section looks at the consequences of an inactive or sedentry lifestyle, energy use, diet, nutrition and hydration in sport and physical activity.
+This section looks at the consequences of an inactive or sedentary lifestyle, energy use, diet, nutrition, and hydration in sport and physical activity.